Gastroesophageal Reflux Disease (GERD)/Heartburn

 Upper GI (gastrointestinal) series, also called a barium swallow.
 This test looks at the organs of the top part of your digestive system.
 It checks

 your food pipe (esophagus), stomach, and the first part of your small intestine (duodenum).

 You will swallow a metallic fluid called barium.
 Barium coats the organs so that they

 can be seen on an X-ray.

-This test uses a thin, lighted tube, called an endoscope.
-The tube has a camera at
+This test uses a thin, lighted tube (endoscope).
+The tube has a camera at one end.

-one end.
 The tube is put into your mouth and throat.
-Then it goes into your esophagus,
+Then it goes into your esophagus, stomach,

-stomach, and duodenum.
+and duodenum.
 Your healthcare provider can see the inside of these organs.
+He or she

-test is performed by dripping a mild acid through a tube placed in your esophagus.
+test is done by dripping a mild acid through a tube placed in your esophagus.

 problems with backward flow of fluid (reflux) or swallowing.
 A small tube is put into